G3 Alpinist+ Speed Review

 The G3 Alpinist+ Speed is a good product for many people.
 G3 equips their skins with the market's best tip attachment and tail clip and a trimming tool that also leads the pack.
 The Alpinist line of skins includes a plastic tip section that stiffens that area for better glue hold.
 A "Minimist" line of skins eliminates this plastic tip.
 The "Speed" qualifier is what G3 uses to denote their 100% mohair skins.
 This material is G3's best gliding (and, therefore, worst gripping) skin material.
 We largely found this to be true (but not by much; one of our testers thought G3's blended skins actually glided better than the Speed).

 The "Speed" branding is used to suggest that these skins glide better.
-They do indeed glide better than any other G3 skins we have used.
+They do indeed glide better than any other G3 skins we have used, by just a little bit.
 As compared to options from other brands, the G3 Speed isn't the best glider.
 The good news is that they glide well enough for the vast majority of backcountry skiing.
 They strike exactly the grip to glide balance we look for in all-around skins.
 The catch is that they accomplish this with 100% mohair, compromising durability and icing resistance, while others achieve similar glide with nylon fibers interspersed for more balanced performance.

 The G3 Speed formulation grips as well as an intermediate to expert ski tourer should need.
 We've said it elsewhere, we've said it for years, and we'll keep saying it.
 Skins don't need to grip as much as many think they do.
 There is no question that skin track ascent angle is limited more by biomechanics than it is by skin traction.
 Skimo racers employ fast gliding, barely gripping mohair skins, and relatively gentle skin tracks to gobble up massive amounts of vertical gain.
 Skins that grip better skin steeper, but that steeper skin track requires more energy, regardless of your grip characteristics than a gentler one.
 If your legs say "skin less steeply", why not choose skins that are in line with this?